codemania/codemania.github.io/index.md

       </div>
       <div class="col-sm-3 col-xs-5 about-text">
         <p>Codemania is back and better than ever: a full day of information and inspiration from software practitioners at the top of their game. <a href="/agenda.html" class="hilite">Codemania conference</a> will be held at the luxurious Langham Hotel on Friday April 28th.</p>
-        <p>Once again, you can also join our world-class speakers and an exclusive gathering of your Codemania family for the whole weekend after Codemania conference. <a href="/conversations.html" class="hilite">Codemania conversations</a> returns to the Waitakere Estate: The wonderful surrounds of one of Auckland's most picturesque bush settings.</p>
+        <p>Once again, you can also join our world-class speakers and an exclusive gathering of your Codemania family for the whole weekend after Codemania conference. <a href="/conversations.html" class="hilite">Codemania conversations</a> returns to the Waitakere Estate, deep in the heart of one of Auckland's most picturesque bush settings.</p>
       </div>
       <div class="col-sm-3 col-xs-5 about-text">
         <p>Like always, Codemania is an inclusive, space space for all to enjoy.
 Please have a read of our <a class="hilite" href="/be-nice.html">Code of Conduct</a>.</p>